talaakash/MazeRunner/MazeRunner/Readme.md

 - **pinned** → Hard-locks the body’s position while preserving rotation freedom.

 - **isResting** → Indicates whether the simulation has deprioritized updates for this body.
+This is done by system and if we apply some velocity or something then again it prioritize it)

 - **friction** → Governs surface roughness during sliding events.
+High friction (e.g., 1.0+) The object “grips” the surface, Low friction (e.g., 0.0–0.2) The object slides easily,

-- **charge** → Defines electrical charge to interface with field effects.
+- **charge** → Defines electrical charge to interface with field effects. magnet like effect attract 2 dynamic physics if it have opposite value and if same value then move away.

 - **restitution** → Controls bounce efficiency in collision outcomes.
+(0.0 - 1.0)

-- **linearDamping** → Bleeds off linear velocity for controlled deceleration.
+- **linearDamping** → slows down movement over time.

-- **angularDamping** → Bleeds off rotational velocity for stability.
+- **angularDamping** → slows down rotation.

 - **density** → Establishes density, directly tied to mass calculations.
+How “heavy” the object is per unit of area.

-- **mass** → Explicit mass for downstream physics operations.
+- **mass** → The actual total weight of the object inside the physics simulation.
+(Auto computed unless we override it), **formula**: mass = density * area

-- **area** → Exposes the computed area for the underlying body.
+- **area** → Exposes the computed area for the underlying body (Get only Property).
+Calculated automatically based on the body shape and size.

 - **affectedByGravity** → Declares whether gravity fields influence this asset.